-The upstream convection and the associated diabatic heating over the northern tier of the central U.S. and south-central Canada likely contributed to the low predictive skill of the event, especially the series of storms in the northern Northeast that benefitted from the amplified Canadian trough.
+The upstream convection and the associated diabatic heating over the northern tier of the central U.S. and south-central Canada likely contributed to the low predictive skill of the event, especially the series of storms in the northern Northeast that benefitted from an amplified Canadian trough.
 The associated vorticity maximum in southern Quebec provided forcing for ascent, enhanced deep-layer shear, and cooler temperatures aloft over the northern Northeast, providing a favorable dynamic and thermodynamic environment for severe weather.
-The 1800 UTC severe convection over western PA occurred in weak deep-layer shear in the absence of significant synoptic forcing for ascent.
-These factors, along with the early morning convection and the associated diabatic heating gradient likely prevented adequate anticipation of the severe weather threat.
+Severe convection at 1800 UTC over western PA occurred in weak deep-layer shear ~20 kt in the absence of significant synoptic forcing for ascent.
+These factors, along with the early morning convection and the associated solar heating gradient from residual clouds likely prevented adequate anticipation of the severe weather threat.
+The thermal boundary, a result of the gradient in solar heating, provided additional forcing for ascent and a focus for convective initiation in combination with upslope flow within the Appalachian Mountains in western PA.
+The longevity of the cloud cover associated with the early morning convection was likely not anticipated.
 For similar reasons, the severe convection occurring after 0000 UTC presents a forecasting challenge.
 Forcing and deep-layer shear remain weak and mesoscale boundaries likely play a significant role in convective initiation.
 However, low-level shear and highly anomalous DCAPE values are indicative of an enhanced severe wind threat for these storms and the updated 2000 UTC 4 July convective outlook correctly captures the severe reports produced by the evening system in the southern Great Lakes.

 4.1.4.4 24–25 May 2011